Hate robocalls? You'll love what's coming today

 "The early indications are that while we're seeing less 'neighbor' spoofing, we're not seeing an overall decrease in spam calls," he said.

-He explained scammers are still using numbers that may not match a recipient's area code.
+LiaBraaten explained that scammers are still using numbers that may not match a recipient's area code.
 The real question is whether people will still answer these calls, even if it doesn't look like the calls are coming from a neighbor or someone in their area code.

 "It ends up being a game of whack-a-mole," FCC Commissioner Brendan Carr said in an interview with CNET in May.
 "So the long-term solution is still difficult."